sap156/Agent-to-Agent-A2A-Protocol-Implementation/README.md

    ```
    python orchestrator.py [city]
    ```
-   Where `[city]` is optional and defaults to "Tokyo".
+   Where `[city]` is optional and defaults to "New York".
 Available cities include Tokyo, New York, Paris, and London.

 ## How It Works